chouchouji/alias-manager/README.md

 ## Features

-- 🎨 &nbsp; Support create, delete and rename system alias
+- 🎨 &nbsp; Support create, delete, rename and run system alias
 - 📦 &nbsp; Support custom path that used to store aliases

 ## Feedback